-(1) The listed fees for all diagnostic radiology procedures, including nuclear medicine, magnetic resonance imaging, computerized axial tomography and diagnostic ultrasound, include consultation and a written report to the referring provider.
+(1) The listed fees for all diagnostic radiology procedures, including nuclear medicine, magnetic resonance imaging, computerized axial tomography and diagnostic ultrasound, shall include consultation and a written report to the referring provider.

-(2) The listed fees for all diagnostic radiology procedures shall apply only when the provider's own equipment is used.
-If a general hospital or chronic disease hospital or a related entity directly or indirectly owns the equipment used to perform the procedure, or if a hospital includes the operating expenses of the equipment in its cost reports, the department shall not pay the billing provider for the technical component of the listed fee.
+(2) The listed fees for all diagnostic radiology procedures shall apply only when the provider's own equipment is being used.
+If the equipment used to perform the procedure is owned directly or indirectly by the general or chronic disease hospital or a related entity, or if a hospital includes the operating expenses of the equipment in its cost reports, the provider shall not be paid for the technical component of the listed fee.